CiscoTestAutomation/genie/docs/lamp/commands/command_ref.rst

 ===================

 To view the list of all commands in LAMP, type the ``help`` command or ``?`` as shown below.
-You need not worry about the commands or their categories - they will be covered in detail in the next few sections.
+Don't worry about memorizing these commands or categories - they are explained in detail in the following sections.

 .. code-block:: console